josephxbrick/TabBar/README.md

 Note that you can hit Ctrl+C in Modules (when TabBar is the active module) to copy a code example that you can then paste into your file.

-If you are not using Modules, download `tabbar.coffee`, place it in the `/modules` folder of your project, and in your coffeescript file, include the following.
+If you are not using Modules, download `TabBar.coffee`, place it in the `/modules` folder of your project, and in your coffeescript file, include the following.

 `{TabBar} = require "TabBar"`